Congratulations Graduates

 Subsequently, the material of the gown and lining, and the shape of the hood, represented the economic, social, and academic status of the wearer.
 The wearing of distinctive regalia for universities emerged in England in the second half of the fourteenth century.

 In the United States, the tradition of academic dress dates to the 1880s, when different institutions established their own academic dress codes.
-Black is the traditional color for gowns, although at the University of Illinois at Urbana-Champaign, academic dress has been designed specifically for the Institution—blue gowns with orange accents and blue mortarboards.
+Black is the traditional color for gowns, although at the University of Illinois at Urbana-Champaign, academic dress has been designed specifically for the Institution—blue gowns with orange accents and blue mortarboards

 Today the doctoral gown is faced down the front with velvet and has bell-shaped sleeves with three bars of velvet across each sleeve, differentiating it from the bachelor’s and master’s gowns.
 The facing and bars may be black or blue, as is the case at Illinois, or may be the color of the subject to which the degree pertains.
 Doctoral gowns may be worn open or closed.